triton-inference-server/server/docs/model_configuration.rst

   }

 The size of generated batches can be examined in aggregate using Count metrics, see :ref:`section-metrics`.
+Inference server verbose logging can be used to examine the size of individual batches.

+.. _section-sequence-batcher:

+Sequence Batcher
+^^^^^^^^^^^^^^^^

+Like the dynamic batcher, the sequence batcher combines non-batched inference requests, so that a batch is created dynamically.
+Unlike the dynamic batcher, the sequence batcher should be used for :ref:`stateful <section-models-and-schedulers>` models where a sequence of inference requests must be routed to the same model instance.
+The dynamically created batches are distributed to all :ref:`instances <section-instance-groups>` configured for the model.

+Sequence batching is enabled and configured independently for each model using the :cpp:var:`ModelSequenceBatching
+<nvidia::inferenceserver::ModelSequenceBatching>` settings in the
+model configuration.
+These settings control the sequence timeout as well as configuring how the inference server will send control signals to the model indicating sequence start and ready.
+See :ref:`section-models-and-schedulers` for more information and examples.

-TRTIS verbose logging can be used to examine the size of individual batches.
+The size of generated batches can be examined in aggregate using Count metrics, see :ref:`section-metrics`.
+Inference server verbose logging can be used to examine the size of individual batches.

-The GRPC endpoint is recommended when using dynamic batching.
-With the HTTP endpoint, the --http-thread-count must be set larger than the preferred batch size.
-Otherwise the inference server will be unable to batch sufficient requests and will always hit the maximum delay timeout with partial batches.
-The GRPC endpoint does not have this limitation.

 .. _section-optimization-policy: